VORTEX: Physics-Driven Data Augmentations Using Consistency Training for Robust Accelerated MRI Reconstruction: Ablations

-\textbf{Sensitivity to Acceleration Factors.} We evaluated the performance of \OM at different acceleration factors in Table~\ref{tbl:ablation-acceleration}.
-At 12x acceleration, \OM trained with heavy motion recovered +6.1 SSIM and +0.8 dB cPSNR compared to the \textit{Supervised} baseline in the in-distribution setting.
-At the same acceleration, \OM also outperformed the \textit{Supervised} baseline by +15.7 SSIM and 8.1 dB cPSNR.
+We evaluated the performance of \OM at different acceleration factors in \cref{tbl:ablation-acceleration}.
+At 12x acceleration, \OM trained with heavy motion recovered +0.061 SSIM and +0.8dB cPSNR compared to the \textit{Supervised} baseline in the in-distribution setting.
+At the same acceleration, \OM also outperformed the \textit{Supervised} baseline by +0.157 SSIM and +8.1dB cPSNR.
 The stability of \OM at different accelerations may indicate that \OM is generalizable across different acceleration extents.